-Thinking Like Amazon: Navigate Annual Vendor Negotiations
+Thinking like Amazon: Navigate Annual Vendor Negotiations

 When engaging with Amazon as a vendor (1P) at the annual vendor negotiations (AVN), it's crucial to understand their organizational structure, key metrics, and negotiation tactics.
 By thinking like Amazon, you can effectively navigate the complexities of their ecosystem and position your products for success.
 Here's a breakdown of what you need to know.

-Understanding Amazon’s Organizational Structure
+Understanding Amazon’s organizational structure

 Amazon is driven by data, and understanding the metrics they value can give you an edge in negotiations.
 Here are some key metrics: